reliantsolutions/hiera-resources/README.md

 Overview
 ========

-The hiera_resources function has 1 job in life; create puppet resources from a hash returned by Hiera
+hiera_resources has 1 job in life; create puppet resources from a hash returned by Hiera

-This documentation will cover using the function with 2 Hiera backends:
+This document will cover using the function with 2 Hiera backends:
   - yaml
-  - redis (hashes must be serialized with JSON and stored as strings)
+  - redis (hashes must be serialized using JSON or YAML)

-Setup for both YAML and Redis use cases
+Setup for both YAML and Redis backends
 =======================================

 Ensure the following gem versions are installed: